-Ancient cities, open-air cremations, endangered animals, night life, 5 days off road, never ending hairpin corners, parasailing and a view of Mt Everest.
-It’s not hard to see why our Stairway to Heaven adventure in Nepal is our most popular tour.
-It probably helps that have the best value motorcycle adventure in Nepal. 😉
+Ancient cities, open-air cremations, endangered animals, night life, 5 days off road, never ending hairpin corners, parasailing and a distant view of Mt Everest.
+It’s not hard to see why our Stairway to Heaven adventure in Nepal is our most popular adventure.
+It probably helps that we have the best value for money motorcycle adventure in Nepal. 😉

 We usually have a night out in Thamel before seeing probably the most surreal thing you’ll ever get to witness in your life at Pashupatinath Temple the next morning.
-It’s time to get on the road and clear your mind (and nostrils) of the open-air cremation you just witnessed and we head to the hills of Daman where we’ll get a glimpse of Everest.
+It’s time to get on the road and clear your mind (and nostrils) of the open-air cremation you just witnessed, we head to the hills of Daman where we’ll get a glimpse of Everest

 Descending into the valley back into Pokhara for a free day, you can do your laundry, go parasailing, chill on boat on the lake or have a few celebratory drinks.
+Or…..we could go in search of suspension bridges to cross!
 We then scoot across back to Kathmandu taking the long way home alongside a river into an area that got hit hard by the 2015 earthquake.
-As the trip nears its end, an air of melancholy inevitably surrounds you…until you realise you can come back again and do one of our other adventures!
+An air of melancholy inevitably surrounds you as you realise your adventure is nearing its end, …until you realise you can come back again and do one of our other adventures!

 |DEPARTURE/RETURN LOCATION||Kathmandu, Nepal|

 |TOUR DATES||2020 – March 10th – 21st (Holi Festival is 9th & 10th March)

 2020 – November 1st – 12th Postponed until 2021

 2021 – March 2nd – 13th